BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Lewis Halloween Light Show, 12 Shenandoah Rd., Warwick, RI

 You can tell when the holidays have arrived by the glow coming from the Lewis family’s Warwick home.
 The Lewises have been doing a Halloween light show for more than 20 years, and they added music back in 2010.
 This year they added pixels to their tombstones and pumpkins.
 Visitors can watch the lights dance to Halloween songs by tuning their car radios to 106.9 FM.
 The display includes tombstones, pumpkins, flashing lights, and even a lightning storm.
 Watch the show nightly starting Friday, Oct.
-15, through Halloween!
-The show runs Sundays through Thursdays from 6:30 to 9 p.m. and Friday and Saturday from 6:30 to 9:30 p.m, weather permitting.
+13, through Halloween!
+The show runs Friday, October 13 through Monday, October 31: 6:30 to 9:00 p.m.
+Sunday through Thursday and 6:30 to 9:30 p.m.
+Friday and Saturday.
 Visit their website here and check them out on Facebook.

 North Street Haunting Grounds, 8 North St., Warwick, RI